What Does ‘Playing the Victim’ Means?

 In interpersonal relationships, the position of the victim is one of the most popular ones.
-Everybody pushes, pulls, plays tricks, trips others and sometimes even themselves up, uses others, exhausts their resources and their minds, usually unwittingly and unconsciously, and eventually placing themselves in the position of the victim.
+Everybody pushes, pulls, plays tricks, trips others, uses others, exhausts their resources and their minds, usually unwittingly and unconsciously, and eventually placing themselves in the position of the victim.

-The main reason that makes the position of the victim so popular comes from deep inside us.
+The main reason that makes the position of the victim so popular comes from within.

-"I am in the position of the victim" above all means two things:
+"I am in the position of the victim" above all means one thing:

-"I do not own the relationship so I take no responsibility for it, even to myself.
+"I take no responsibility for it, even to myself.
 The other party is responsible and calls the shots.
 And if someone owes to the other, it is not me."

 -Facing the truth hurts.
-It hurts to change the image we have of ourself, the story we tell ourselves for peace of mind, as we go to bed at night.
+It hurts to change the image I have of myself, the story I tell myself in order to feel better.

--Nobody wants to hear that they are behaving like the victim and they are unconsciously harvesting great emotional advantages to the detriment of the relationship and of their partner.
+-I would never want to hear that I am behaving like the victim and that I am unconsciously harvesting great emotional advantages to the detriment of my relationship and of my partner.

--But deep inside me I understand that playing the victim and giving the other the role of the persecutor is not a healthy relationship.
+-But deep inside me I understand that playing the victim and giving the other person the role of the persecutor is not a healthy relationship.
 It's a relationship that turns every day into a battlefield of blame, guilt, (passive) aggression, anger and suppressed needs.

--Yes, somebody can come to the realization that they are behaving like the victim, but only through a proper procedure that takes time and effort and presupposes awareness of the need to change and willingness to do so.
+-Yes, one day I will come to the realization that I'm behaving like the victim, but only through a proper procedure that takes time and effort and presupposes awareness of the need to change and willingness to do so.

 For these reasons, we have a spontaneous tendency when significant tension comes in the relationship, to unconsciously seek the position of the victim, the mistaken fellow, the misunderstood partner.
 The position of the victim is more comfortable and requires less effort, as mentioned above.
 This has a large effect that is far from negligible, especially when the relationship turns into a power game.